Lucianovici/envelope/README.md

 After a wonderful night out, you check your wallet the next day and find out you only spent $130, because the dentist meeting went pretty well and you don't have any issues.

-You probably don't want to stay with $270 in your wallet, so you decide to add it back to the envelope and edit your last register to reflect that.
+You probably don't want to stay with $270 in your wallet, so you decide to add it back to the envelope and edit your last registration to reflect that.

 **Suggestion:** You want to keep all the receipts in your wallet, until you adjust your last entry.
 It helps.